memgraph/docs/mage/installation/source.md

 **2.** Start Memgraph and enjoy **MAGE**!

+:::warning
-:::warning Query modules are loaded into Memgraph on startup so if your instance was already running you will need to execute the following query inside one of [querying platforms](https://memgraph.com/docs/memgraph/connect-to-memgraph) to load them:
+Query modules are loaded into Memgraph on startup, so if your instance was already running you will need to execute the following query inside one of [querying platforms](https://memgraph.com/docs/memgraph/connect-to-memgraph) to load them: